Peter Ford Student Grant

 Here you find information about the Peter Ford Student Grant and the application form.

 To encourage and facilitate the attendance of young scientists and engineers to the annual meetings of the ICG-EAC, a Grant is sponsored by the ICG-EAC.
 A maximum of three Grants worth maximum US$ 2,000 each will be awarded to students.
 The amount and number of Grants awarded each year may change and is at the discretion of the ICG-EAC Group Leadership.
-For 2024 two Grants will be awarded (US$ 2,000 each).
+For 2025 one or two Grants will be awarded (US$ 2,000 each).

 The rules for this Grant can be downloaded from here.